Heartland Financial USA (HTLF) Scheduled to Post Quarterly Earnings on Monday

-Heartland Financial USA (NASDAQ:HTLF) is set to release its earnings data after the market closes on Monday, January 25th.
-Analysts expect Heartland Financial USA to post earnings of $1.05 per share for the quarter.
-Persons interested in participating in the company’s earnings conference call can do so using this link.
+Heartland Financial USA (NASDAQ:HTLF) is scheduled to be announcing its earnings results after the market closes on Monday, January 25th.
+Analysts expect the company to announce earnings of $1.05 per share for the quarter.
+Investors that are interested in participating in the company’s conference call can do so using this link.

-Heartland Financial USA (NASDAQ:HTLF) last issued its quarterly earnings results on Saturday, October 31st.
-The bank reported $1.23 earnings per share for the quarter, topping analysts’ consensus estimates of $0.92 by $0.31.
-The company had revenue of $153.71 million during the quarter, compared to analyst estimates of $149.85 million.
+Heartland Financial USA (NASDAQ:HTLF) last posted its quarterly earnings data on Saturday, October 31st.
+The bank reported $1.23 EPS for the quarter, topping the Zacks’ consensus estimate of $0.92 by $0.31.
 Heartland Financial USA had a net margin of 21.09% and a return on equity of 9.66%.
+The company had revenue of $153.71 million during the quarter, compared to the consensus estimate of $149.85 million.
 During the same period in the prior year, the business posted $0.94 EPS.
 On average, analysts expect Heartland Financial USA to post $4 EPS for the current fiscal year and $4 EPS for the next fiscal year.

+The company also recently announced a quarterly dividend, which will be paid on Friday, February 26th.
+Stockholders of record on Friday, February 12th will be issued a $0.22 dividend.
+This represents a $0.88 dividend on an annualized basis and a dividend yield of 1.92%.
+This is a boost from Heartland Financial USA’s previous quarterly dividend of $0.20.
+The ex-dividend date is Thursday, February 11th.
+Heartland Financial USA’s dividend payout ratio is presently 19.32%.

-In other news, Chairman Lynn B. Fuller purchased 2,000 shares of the business’s stock in a transaction dated Wednesday, November 4th.
-The shares were acquired at an average price of $32.18 per share, for a total transaction of $64,360.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, Director Robert B. Engel purchased 1,524 shares of the business’s stock in a transaction dated Wednesday, November 4th.
-The shares were purchased at an average price of $32.51 per share, for a total transaction of $49,545.24.
+In related news, Chairman Lynn B. Fuller purchased 2,000 shares of the stock in a transaction on Wednesday, November 4th.
+The shares were purchased at an average cost of $32.18 per share, with a total value of $64,360.00.
+The acquisition was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, Director Robert B. Engel bought 1,524 shares of the stock in a transaction dated Wednesday, November 4th.
+The shares were acquired at an average cost of $32.51 per share, for a total transaction of $49,545.24.
 6.50% of the stock is owned by corporate insiders.

 Heartland Financial USA, Inc, a multi-bank holding company, provides commercial, small business, and consumer banking services to individuals and businesses in the United States.
 It accepts various deposit products, including checking and other demand deposit accounts; NOW, savings, money market, individual retirement, and health savings accounts; certificates of deposit; and other time deposits.